lionel-k/innovate-257/README.md

 ## Contribution to this Gitbook

-You can contribute to this book by submit your contribution directly to our [GitHub repository](https://github.com/lionel-k/innovate-257).
+You can contribute to this book by submiting your contribution directly to our [GitHub repository](https://github.com/lionel-k/innovate-257).
 For this you will need to:

 * Fork
 * Clone